MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsImConfiguration.md

 Get-CsImConfiguration
 ```

-This example returns information for the Global IM configuration.
+This example returns information for all Instant Messaging (IM) configurations in your organization.

 ## PARAMETERS

 ### -Filter
-{{Fill Filter Description}}
+Enables you to use wildcard characters in order to return a collection of items.
+For instance the following usage specifies all the site scoped IM configurations: -Filter "site:*" .
+Filter and Identity are mutually exclusive.

 ```yaml
 Type: String